Center for Risk Management

 The class is limited to 56 people.
 Walk-in registrations will not be accepted.
 The doors open at 7:30 a.m. for class check-in.
-The class will begin promptly at 8:00 a.m. and late arrivals will not be admitted after 8:15 a.m..
-Please enter the building at the back door located on the dock side of the building.
+The class will begin promptly at 8 a.m. and late arrivals will not be admitted after 8:15 a.m.
+Please enter the building at the door located on the dock side of the building.

-CEU certificates will be awarded to all participants who complete these courses.
+Certificates of completion will be awarded to all participants who complete these courses.
 CEUs are awarded for each class.

 To Find Our Location:

-From Houston - Take 45 South to the Century/Delany Road Exit (Exit 13).
+From Houston - Take I-45 South to the Century/Delany Road Exit (Exit 13).
 Turn right onto Delany Rd.
 The Gulf Coast Safety Institute is located on the north side of the road (right side) in a large white metal building with a loading dock.
-The driveway is located across from the 2nd entrance to the Glenway Plaza Mall.
+The driveway is located across from the second entrance to the Glenway Plaza Mall.
 There is a "College of the Mainland" sign on the fence on each side of the driveway.